Carbon-Cycle-Initiative/letters/letters/drafts/extractors-03-2020.md

 of the corresponding average between 2010 and 2020.

-__If scientific research shows that the above schedule is not enough to avert global catastrophe, we reserve the right to accelerate the wind-down schedule or require you to implement negative carbon emission technologies at any time.__
+__If scientific research shows that the above schedule is not enough to avert global catastrophe, we may be forced to to accelerate the wind-down schedule or require you to implement negative carbon emission technologies at any time.__

 We understand that your company draws a substantial part of its profits from your activity of extracting fossile fuels.
-We think however, that a 20 year wind-down period is more than enough to allow you to restructure your company to draw profits from other business areas, e.g. from renewable energies.
+However, we consider a 20 year wind-down period more than enough to allow you to restructure your company to draw profits from other business areas, e.g. from renewable energies.